DeepitPatil/CampusHack/README.md

 <br/>
 <a name="mail"/>
 <br/><br/><br/>
-## Mail
+## Daily Digest
-At the end of the day(between 8 and 9 pm), the user receives a mail containing all the files added on that day along with the links.
+At the end of the day(between 8 and 9 pm), the user receives a mail containing all the files added on that day along with the links in a digested format.
 <br/><br/>
 <img src="screenshots/mail2.png" width="575" height="105"> <img src="screenshots/mail.png" width="357" height="224">
 <br/>